 At the 2005 NCAA Championships in St. Louis, Mo., Sioredas pinned Minnesota's Matt Nagel in the fifth place match to earn All-American honors.
 The Mocs went on to finish 21st, tying for the second-best showing in school history at the Division I level.

 Sioredas graduated in 2005 with a degree in Sociology & Anthropology.
 He earned his Master's in Business Administration from Nova Southeastern University in 2009.

 A native of Chesapeake, Va., and a 2000 Great Bridge High School graduate, Sioredas was a Virginia state champion, All-American and National Champion.
 He amassed a 181-13 career record, becoming the fourth winningest wrestler in Virginia High School history.
-He and his wife, Michele, have a one-year-old son, Braden.
+He and his wife, Michele, have a two-year-old son, Braden.